Maturín: Independence war

 Maturín (as a part of the Province of Cumaná) was on the republican side during the Venezuelan Declaration of Independence on July 5, 1811.
 Five battles took place in Maturín from 1813 to 1814, including the famous Battle of Alto de los Godos.
 In this battle the Venezuelan patriots, led by Manuel Piar, obtained a great victory against the Spanish general Juan Domingo de Monteverde.
 Antonio José de Sucre, José Francisco Bermúdez, José Tadeo Monagas, José Gregorio Monagas and José Félix Ribas were others who fought in the five battles.

-The last battle of Maturín (1814), however, was a defeat.
-Persons, who had escaped from Caracas during the military campaign of José Tomás Boves against the republic came to Maturín to shelter from the Spanish troops.
+The last battle of Maturín (December 1814), however, was a defeat.
+During the 1814 Caracas Exodus, many soldiers and civilians who had escaped from Caracas during the military campaign of José Tomás Boves against the Republic, came to Maturín to shelter from the Spanish troops.
 After the battle of Urica (where Boves died) Tomás José Morales, a Spanish general, decided to take the town.
-The republicans defended the town, but they were beaten and many of them were murdered by Morales.
+The Republicans defended the town, but they were beaten and many of them were murdered by Morales.
 The town was destroyed.
 Some survivors of the last battle rebuilt Maturín two years later.